-A day of war
+A day of war in Seoul

 I am currently sitting in a dark room at a hostel in Seoul, South Korea.
 Trying my best to recover from an exhausting day of warfare study.
 Or should I call it a study of humankind?
 Earlier this morning I looked into North Korea with binoculars, seeing their flag shaking defiantly in the wind.
 So close, so far away.

 Korea is a country tragically divided into two parts, separating families and friends.
 Barb wire, mines and armed guards are part of the country-scene here.
 Between the two are a DMZ where I wouldn’t want to wander on a dark night.
-Our guide politely adviced us to “please stay away from the land mines”.
+Our guide politely advised us to “please stay away from the land mines”.
 I had no trouble at all in following that advice.

 After that I went back to Seoul and visited the War Memorial, a vast area filled with the bloodstained history of battle and strife.
 The halls told the sad story of killing, slaughtering and pillaging in the region.
 Outside the building, a lot of vessels were on display including Sherman tanks, B52 bombers, AAC missiles and more objects created by humans to kill humans.